 Hangar 13 said their approach to the missions, at least side missions, was “Lincoln doesn’t go fishing”.
-Essentially, this means the mission must make sense for the character to do (why does psychopathic murderer Michael De Santa do yoga?).
+Essentially, this means the mission must make sense for the character to do (why does psychopathic murderer Michael De Santa do yoga in GTAV?).
 This feeds back into the story, again, keeping the pace and flow up rather than bogging the game down.

 The Marcano capo missions are fun due to their added story and setting with each one being a completely unique situation; a shootout on a sinking steamboat, sneaking into a swanky whites-only party, breaking up a KKK-inspired cross burning, the list goes on and on (all involving excellent and period-fitting musical accompaniment such as the Rolling Stones, Del Shannon, and Janis Joplin).

 While most devolve into shootouts the combat is so fun I never got bored.
 Speaking of which…

 I can’t actually remember how long it’s been to have a combat system this satisfying, but it was probably at least back on the PS2 (I’m going to have a wild guess and say 007: Everything Or Nothing).

 It’s your standard shooting, melee, and stealth tri-factor, but each one is done so well.

 The gunplay feels responsive and sounds meaty, with a vast array of weapons to choose from.